 Not a genuine example, but Batman tells the Riddler straight his views on the subject in the Batman: The Animated Series episode "If You're So Smart Why Aren't You Rich?":

-Riddler: That is outright cheating, Batman!
-It's against the rules to meddle with the Hand of Fate!
+Riddler: That is grand-scale cheating, Batman!
+You are not allowed to tamper with the Hand of Fate!

 Inverted in Transformers: Beast Wars: Dinobot reads the "Sounds of Earth" disc, and foresees his own death.
 However, he later discovers that there is nothing forcing him to play it out as the future can be changed, but he instead finds himself freely choosing to go through what he knows will cause his death to prevent Megatron from destroying the ancestors of the human race.
 And so he did.